AlissonAO/Ticket-Breakdown/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+1. The initial function used unecessary number of nested if statements.
+2. Grouping the same condition to single block will make code easier to debug
+3. Removed all unneccessary if conditions.
+By removing the nested if condition it make code easier to understand.
+4. This implementation heavily utilized ternary opertors.